-We are pleased to announce the second round of the DARIAH annual book bursary for the Open Access publication of early career researchers’ first monographs in Digital Humanities.
-The bursary aims to serve as a modest but immediate contribution to ease the current anomalies in Open Access publication funds that are usually not inclusive of first monographs and support those who are less privileged in this respect but could possibly achieve the biggest change in academic culture and beyond.
+We are pleased to announce the third round of the DARIAH annual book bursary for the Open Access publication of early career researchers’ monographs in Digital Humanities.
+An innovation of this year’s call is that all monographs qualify for a bursary from this year on, not only first monographs.
+However, first monographs will enjoy priority and get a bonus point during the evaluation.
+The bursary aims to serve as a modest but immediate contribution to ease the current anomalies in Open Access publication funds that are usually not inclusive of monographs and support those who are less privileged in this respect but could possibly achieve the biggest change in academic culture and beyond.

 In terms of publishing venues, the bursary aims to support community-driven, fair players and therefore publication in a DOAB certified, fair Open Access publication venue with transparent pricing and in alignment with the SPARC Good Practice Principles with Scholarly Communication Services is set as an absolute eligibility criterion.